Appropriate filtering

 Filtering system features

-Additionally, and in context of their safeguarding needs, schools should consider how their filtering system meets the following principles
+Additionally, and in context of their safeguarding needs, schools should consider the required features of their filtering system

 • Context appropriate differentiated filtering, based on age, vulnerability and risk of harm – also includes the ability to vary filtering strength appropriate for staff